MateuszJanda/mtpc/README.md

 # MTPC - many-time pad cracker

 Simple application to crack "one-time pad" (now many-time pad) encrypted messages where secret key was reused multiple times.
+Work with Python 2.7.

 There are two basic functions for cracking messages:
 * `crack_blocks(enc_msgs, method, lang_stats, char_base)` - for cracking multiple block/separate messages, where length each of blocks is known, and secret key was reused for each of the blocks.
 Available parameters: